Students Create Valentine’s Cheer for Hospice Patients

 All of this ties into Kindness Week at McNichol's Plaza, where students are challenged to complete a list of 50 kind acts.

-“It’s a great lesson for them because many of our student population are recipients of kindness of others so we try to pay in forward in that sense, so as they grow and mature, they remember each other,” said Principal Colleen Leonard.
+"It's a great lesson for them because many of our student population are recipients of the kindness of others so we try to pay it forward in that sense, so as they grow and mature, they remember each other," said Principal Colleen Leonard.